tm-craggs/devnote/README.md

 <br>

 > **Note:** Both the global can local configs can be edited manually.
-However, this approach is reccomended to avoid formatting issues.
+However, this approach is reccomended to avoid formatting issues

 <br>

 ## Templating

+Templating is a core part of devnote.
+Each time you create a new note, it will be pre-filled with text defined in the currently selected template

+Templates are stored in the `.devnote/templates` directory

+If you wish to use dyanmic data in the note, such as showing your latest git commits or the current time, you can use the following placeholders in your template

+- `{project}` - The name of your project
+- `{date}` - The current date
+- `{time}` - The current time
+- `{timestamp}` - The current timestamp (date + time)
+- `{commits}` - Shows all git commits since the last devnote
+- `{branch}` - The current working branch
+- `{author-name}` - Your current configured git name
+- `{author-email}` - Your current configured git email

 <br>